 Extensions to this Activity

-- Try using different substances like butter, cheese, yogurt, fabric, foil, cotton, etc. Make a chart or graph of the observations
+- Use different substances like butter, cheese, yogurt, fabric, foil, cotton, etc. Make a chart or graph of the observations.

-- Use ice in other ways to experiment with melting, chipping, and even painting
+- Use ice in other ways to experiment with melting, chipping, and painting.

 - Arctic animal sorting activity